-Soon our son will be married to a lovely young woman who has stolen our hearts.
-She will be a wonderful addition to our family.
-First, the festivities for the important day must be planned.
-The Rehearsal Dinner is our area of responsibility.
+Soon our son was married to a lovely young woman a few years ago.
+She stole our hearts.
+She has been a wonderful addition to our family.
+The Rehearsal Dinner was our area of responsibility.

-The restaurant is chosen, the menu selected, the guest list composed.
-We have lots of out-of-town guests attending.
-Many relatives from both sides of the family have been invited to attend the rehearsal dinner.
-It will be a great time of fellowship, a time to get to know each other before the big day.
+The restaurant was chosen, the menu selected, and the guest list composed.
+We had several of out-of-town guests attending.
+Many relatives from both sides of the family were invited to attend the rehearsal dinner.
+It was a great time of fellowship, a time to get to know each other before the big day.

-The bridesmaids and groomsmen will attend as well.
+The bridesmaids and groomsmen attended as well.
 Traditionally, the bride and groom provide gifts for the attendants.
 We attended the rehearsal dinner for our niece two years ago.
 She thoughtfully gave gifts to everyone in attendance.
 As the Aunt and Uncle from Texas, we did not expect to be gifted, but were delighted that she thought of us.
-I too want to bless the family members and close friends who join our happy pre-nuptial celebration.
+I too wanted to gift the family members and close friends who joining the happy pre-nuptial celebration.

-A visit to Tuesday Morning, a local retail store, provided my answer.
-They were selling gourmet cookies in unusually appealing containers.
-The boxes had flowers and shapes that made them special for gifts.
-I purchased cookies for each set of grandparents, aunts and uncles and close friends.
+A shopping trip to Tuesday Morning, a local retail store, provided the needed creativity.
+Tuesday Morning had reasonably priced gourmet cookies in unusually appealing containers.
+The boxes were covered with flowers and shapes that made them special for gifts.
+I purchased cookie tins for each set of grandparents, aunts and uncles and close friends.
 Because of the size and weight, it seemed important to have a sturdy bag for each container.
-Again, the gift bags at Tuesday Morning are always a great buy and they carry a varied selection.
+The gift bags at Tuesday Morning are always a great buy and they carry a wide selection.

-Each bag has a box of cookies.
-In addition, the bride's family found tourist maps and brochures for local sights in the area.
-Armed with these flyers, the out-of-town guests won't get lost and they can find reduced tickets to some of the local tourist attractions.
-I will probably add some hard candy to the bags, for the sweet tooth.
+Each bag held a box of cookies.
+In addition, the bride's family supplied tourist maps and brochures for local sights in the area.
+Armed with tourist information, the out-of-town guests won't get lost and they can locate reduced price tickets to some of the local tourist attractions.
+I added some hard candy to the bags, for the sweet tooth.

 I used two types of bags.
-One is a flannel reusable bag, intended for the grandparents, that added an antique touch to the gift.
-They are unique, strong and colorful.
-The other guests have sturdy gift bags that won't break with the weight of their items.
+One was a flannel reusable bag, purchased for the grandparents, that added an antique touch to their gift.
+These bags were unique, strong and colorful.
+The other guests received sturdy gift bags that would not break under the weight of their gift items.

-The day is approaching quickly.
-Our gifts await their departure in large tubs perched on chairs in the dining room.
-We will load them into the back of our SUV for transporting.
+The day approached quickly.
+Our gifts awaited their departure in large plastic tubs perched on chairs in the dining room.
+We loaded them into the back of our SUV for transporting.
 It seemed an easy way to carry lots of smaller items.

 We also volunteered to put together some decorations for the wedding reception.
-The papermache flower is a decorative item for the reception.
-It will be hung from the ceiling with ribbon to decorate the dance floor.
-There will be thirty or more of these cheerful decorations made prior to the big event.
+The papermache flower was a decorative item for the reception.
+Thet were hung from the ceiling with ribbon to decorate the dance floor.
+There were thirty or more of these cheerful decorations assembled prior to the big event.
 Because of transportation issues, we decided to construct these on-site.
-The kit comes with papers in several shades of pink to provide variety.
-I am getting excited about this wedding!
-Can you tell?
+I thought they added a nice touch to the overall decor!

 WEDDING REHEARSAL DINNERS